 - Gas Mask - If you're looking for a meatier alternative to the Impaler.
 The main draw of this shield for FL4K is its ability to roll with three extra parts; its main ability is kinda whatever unless you decide not to take Lick the Wounds for some reason.

 - Bounty Hunter, Cosmic Stalker, DE4DEYE, St4ckbot - All of these will work for this build.
-I generally roll with Bounty Hunter due to its versatility as well as its synergy with Interplanetary Stalker, the only point-based skill in the game with a corrosion-specific attribute.
+I usually go with either Bounty Hunter, which is arguably the most versatile of the bunch, or St4ckbot, which uses a green (read: corrosion color) model.

 Go with ASE corrosive or OGT depending on what anoint you have on your shield.